MELDProject/meld_graph/README.md

 To compare experiments: run cross_val_aucs.py in "val" mode for all trained models and look at relative performance using auc_comparisons.ipynb (updating model paths).

+### Calculating summary statistics

+To test whether novelty improves performance, use cross validation.
+AUCs for two models on val performance can be compared with the notebook: `auc_comparisons.ipynb`.

+To compare final performance of ensemble models, update the model paths in ensemble.py script and run `python ensemble.py` .
+This will produce a table of ensembled results on the model and a bootstrapped ensemble model for statsitics.
+The data tables and figures can be found in data/ and imgs/

 # Usage
 - `create_scaling_parameters.py`: calculates scaling params file.
 Only needs to be run once.
 - `create_icospheres.py`: creates downsampled icospheres.
 Only needs to be run once.